idaholab/TMAP8/doc/content/verification_and_validation/val-2b.md

 ## Results

 [val-2b_comparison] shows the comparison of the TMAP8 calculation and the experimental data.
-There is good agreement between the TMAP predictions and the experimental data with a root mean square percentage error of RMSPE = 19.41 %.
+There is reasonable agreement between the TMAP predictions and the experimental data with a root mean square percentage error of RMSPE = 19.41 %.
+Note that the agreement could be improved by adjusting the model parameters.
+It is also possible to perform this optimization with [MOOSE's stochastic tools module](modules/stochastic_tools/).

 !media comparison_val-2b.py
        image_name=val-2b_comparison.png